Do I have to be in Marching Band or can I just be in Concert Band?

 Will my student be supervised by adults, other than the staff during camp?

 The band directors and other staff members are on hand during all rehearsals to assist your student in all facets of the day.

 What should my child eat during Band Camp?

 Please see that your child eats a good breakfast each morning (preferably no dairy).
 They will start the day running and will use lots of physical energy during the morning rehearsal block.
-Many students who typically do not eat breakfast find this a difficult three hours and can become ill due to the lack of nutrition.
+Many students who typically do not eat breakfast find this a difficult four hours and can become ill due to the lack of nutrition.
 We strongly encourage your student to eat all meals well during camp and to avoid caffeine to help prevent dehydration.

 What do I need to bring to camp each day?